internetarchive/fatcat/guide/src/style_guide.md

 [number of examples]: https://www.crossref.org/blog/dois-unambiguously-and-persistently-identify-published-trustworthy-citable-online-scholarly-literature-right/

-In the fatcat ontology, DOIs and release entities are one-to-one.
+In the Fatcat ontology, DOIs and release entities are one-to-one.

-It is the intention to automatically (via bot) create a fatcat release for every Crossref-registered DOI from a whitelist of media types ("journal-article" etc, but not all), and it would be desirable to auto-create entities for in-scope publications from all registrars.
+It is the intention to automatically (via bot) create a Fatcat release for every Crossref-registered DOI from a whitelist of media types ("journal-article" etc, but not all), and it would be desirable to auto-create entities for in-scope publications from all registrars.
 It is not the intention